Three Crowned Kings: Cheras

 The Chera dynasty was another prominent power during the Sangam Age (early historic period) in South India, alongside the Chola and Pandya dynasties.
-The Chera country, associated with present-day central Kerala and western Tamil Nadu (the Kongu region), had a significant impact on trade and the broader economy of the period.
+The Chera kingdom, associated with present-day central Kerala and western Tamil Nadu (the Kongu region), had a significant impact on trade and the broader economy of the period.

 The Cheras were especially known for their extensive maritime trade.
 They controlled important ports along the Malabar Coast, including Muziris (possibly modern-day Kodungallur), and Tyndis.
 These ports functioned as major hubs for international commerce, attracting merchants from various parts of the world, particularly from the Middle East.

-The Chera country played a crucial role in the highly lucrative spice trade.
+The Chera kingdom played a crucial role in the highly lucrative spice trade.
 It was actively involved in the export of valuable spices such as black pepper, cardamom, cinnamon, and ginger.
 These commodities were in high demand in the Roman Empire and other western markets, and the Cheras appear to have capitalized on this demand to accumulate substantial wealth.

 In addition to spices, the people of the Malabar Coast also traded in other valuable goods, including ivory, pearls, textiles, precious stones, and forest products.
 With access to the abundant natural resources of the Western Ghats and the forests of Kerala, they were able to export timber, teak, sandalwood, and medicinal herbs—many of which were highly sought after in Middle Eastern markets.